 In the case of a revocable trust established with the assets of the individual, the entire corpus of the trust is a resource to the individual.
 However, certain exceptions may apply.
 (See SI 01120.203A.)

-NOTE: The exceptions in SI 01120.203A. only apply to counting a trust under the statutory provisions of section 1613(e) of the Act.
+NOTE: The exceptions in SI 01120.203A only apply to counting a trust under the statutory provisions of section 1613(e) of the Act.
 A trust that meets the definition of a resource is still countable and must be developed under SI 01120.200.

 b.
 Relationship to Transfer Penalty